CEED/MAGMA/sparse-iter/README.txt

    k = 1 scale symmetrically to unit diagonal

 "--preconditioner k"
-    k = 0 : Jacobi
+    k = 0 : No
-    k = 1 : ILU/IC
+    k = 1 : Jacobi
-    k = 2 : iterative ILU(0)/IC(0)
+    k = 2 : ILU/IC
-    Other preconditiners are only available for the Iterative Refinement.
+    Other preconditioners are only available for the Iterative Refinement.

 "--ev k"
-    k : number of egenvalue/eigenvectors to compute
+    k : number of eigenvalue/eigenvectors to compute

 The last argument is the traget matrices.
 These should be stored in MatrixMarket format, see http://math.nist.gov/MatrixMarket/formats.html.

 The solver info uses the following feedback:
-       0        Sucess.
+       0        Success.
       -1        No convergence.
       -2        No convergence within iteration limit.
      -99        Solver not supported.
-    -100        Operator A is not postive definite
+    -100        Operator A is not positive definite